thegworld/gtx-browser/docs/fuchsia/README.md

 To report a new issue, use this [template](https://bugs.chromium.org/p/chromium/issues/entry?components=Fuchsia&labels=OS-Fuchsia%2CType-Bug).

-## Chromium development for Fuchsia
+## GTx Browser development for Fuchsia

 See [Checking out and building on Fuchsia](build_instructions.md) for Fuchsia-specific build instructions.